-Life has completely changed -now someone’s life depends on you to grow and develop happily.
+Life has completely changed because now someone’s life depends on you to grow and develop happily.
 This new responsibility is not a burden; it is something you are willing to do out of love.
-However, this inherent vow to protect your baby from any harm does not mean you should go over the top and guard him from any possible setback or failure.
+However, this inherent vow to protect your baby from any harm does not mean you should go over the top and guard them against any possible setback or failure.
 It means letting them fail safely.

-Nevertheless, letting children fail safely is easier said than done.
+Letting children fail safely is easier said than done.
 As time goes by, many parents have started to believe that “more” is better.
-For example, giving “more” praise, helping out “more”, so they don’t feel stressed, and the list goes on.
+For example, giving “more” praise, helping out “more”, so their children don’t feel stressed, and the list goes on.
 Although they have the best intentions, these actions actually backfire.